zalando/skipper/docs/kubernetes/ingress-usage.md

               serviceName: app-svc
               servicePort: 80

+# Filters - Basic HTTP manipulations

+HTTP manipulations are done by using skipper filters.
+Changes can be done in the request path, meaning request to your backend or in the response path to the client, which made the request.

+The following examples can be used within `zalando.org/skipper-filter` annotation.

 ## Add a request Header

-Add a header in the request path to your backend.
+Add a HTTP header in the request path to your backend.

     setRequestHeader("X-Foo", "bar")

 ## Add a response Header

-Add a header in the response path of your clients.
+Add a HTTP header in the response path of your clients.

     setResponseHeader("X-Foo", "bar")

 ## Set the Path

-Change the path in the request path to your backend.
+Change the path in the request path to your backend to `/newPath/`.

     setPath("/newPath/")

 ## Set the Querystring

-Set the Querystring in the request path to your backend.
+Set the Querystring in the request path to your backend to `?text=godoc%20skipper`.

     setQuery("text", "godoc skipper")